-As long as the charcoal you use is additive free, it can be mixed with the soil in your garden to provide a potassium carbonate boost that will help your plants to grow.
+As long as the charcoal you use is additive-free, it can be mixed with the soil in your garden to provide a potassium carbonate boost that will help your plants to grow.

 Cleaning the Interior of Your Grill

 Cleaning the interior of the grill is a simple matter of removing excess debris with paper towels, and wiping up any grease that has collected inside of the main chamber.

-You can dampen your paper towels or rag with clean water, or for the easiest job, you can again use a citrus based cleaner that will help to loosen debris and cut through any of the grease that is there.
+You can dampen your paper towels or rag with clean water, or for the easiest job, you can again use a citrus-based cleaner that will help to loosen debris and cut through any of the greases that is there.